-Below are some frequently asked questions about CAP 2030.
-If you have additional questions, join one of our virtual webinars on March 31 or April 8 and/or reach out to Madeleine Zammar, Manager of Engagement at: email@example.com.
+Below are some frequently asked questions about the UBCO CAP 2030.
+If you have additional questions reach out to Leanne Bilodeau, Associate Director Sustainability Operations at: firstname.lastname@example.org.

 UBCO is actively taking measures to reduce operational emissions from its existing buildings, energy supply and in the development of new buildings.
 A number of “quick start actions” identified through the UBCO CAP 2030 planning process are currently underway.
-These include the development of project-specific performance targets for new buildings based on Okanagan climate and building archetype.
+These include the development of Okanagan guidance in UBC’s LEED Implementation Guide 4.1 update.

-UBCO is also developing a Transportation Plan which will address its most significant source of extended emissions from commuting.
+UBCO has also developed a Transportation Plan which addressed its most significant source of extended emissions from commuting.

 Most recently the Skeena Residence was completed – a 6 storey, 220-unit residence and its first Passive House project, designed to the highest performance level of the BC Energy Step Code.
 In 2019 the campus was awarded the CleanBC’s Better Buildings Net-Zero Energy-Ready Challenge Construction and Design Incentive Award, in recognition of best practices in the early adoption of innovative low-carbon building design.
 The project integrates leading-edge green building “Living Lab” research for UBCO Faculty and green building innovation of provincial, national and international significance.
 Given the urgency and need for accelerated climate action, the CAP 2030 process presents an opportunity to leverage additional opportunities for the campus community as a whole to advance innovative low carbon solutions.